5.2.1 Data Acquisition

 echo $ROS_DISTRO

-2. Download the Orbbec ROS2 wrapper source code for compilation.
+2. Download and compile the Orbbec ROS2 wrapper source code

 mkdir -p tros_ws/src